adjmohan/Powerbi_Dashboard/README.md

 3.Use filters and slicers (category, city, date, etc.) to explore specific trends.

-Hover over charts for deep insights and drill-downs.
+4.Hover over charts for deep insights and drill-downs.

-Export visuals or share via Power BI Service as needed.
+5.Export visuals or share via Power BI Service as needed.

 # 👨‍💼 Author